 Fly Fishing for Fall Steelhead

 All of the rivers on the west coast of Michigan get a fall steelhead run.
 Some years it is better in some rivers than others.
 The big three, Manistee River, Pere Marquette and Muskegon all get good runs of steelhead.
-Timing can vary year to year but generally they start showing in decent numbers towards the end of the Chinook Salmon run and we continue to fish them all winter and into spring when they complete their spawning cycle.
+Timing can vary year to year but generally they start showing in decent numbers towards the end of the Salmon run.
+We continue to fish them all winter and into spring when they complete their spawning cycle.

 Another method is to fish dead drifting flies using split shot and a strike indicator or float.
 Strike indicator nymphing is a very satisfying way to catch steelhead.
 Use the same method that you use to catch trout during the summer just use bigger equipment and heavier leaders and tippet.
 I like to use a switch rod for this technique so that I can set the hook farther away.

 In Michigan we use three different methods to catch fall steelhead using fly tackle.
 The least traditional, but sometimes necessary method is what we call chuck and duck or drift fishing.
 To a small diameter running line (company’s such as Rio and Orvis carry this type of line) the angler attaches a ten foot section of fifteen pound test line and ends it with a swivel.
 Above the swivel lead is added to the line via a snap swivel set up so that it slides up and down the fifteen-pound test.
 From the swivel add six or eight-pound test tied with a dropper.
 Tie on a couple of flies and you’re ready to fish.
 Lob the weight into a likely run and feel it touch the bottom.

 Fall steelhead combine jewel like beauty, superb fighting skills and wariness not found in most other fish.
 Steelhead in the fall are difficult to hook, land and even photograph.
-Everyone captured should be remembered for the prize that it is and released to complete its life cycle.
+Hence everyone captured should be remembered for the prize that it is and released to complete its life cycle.
 Please release all Steelhead!